Central Peace-Notley

 Central Peace-Notley is a provincial electoral district in Alberta, Canada.
 The district was one of 87 districts mandated to return a single member (MLA) to the Legislative Assembly of Alberta using the first past the post method of voting.
 It was contested for the first time in the 2019 Alberta election.
 The riding takes its name from its central location in the Peace River Country and from Grant Notley, who represented the region in the Legislature from 1971 to 1984 while serving as leader of the Alberta New Democratic Party.

 Geography

 Central Peace-Notley is a largely rural riding located in northwestern Alberta.
 There are no cities in the riding.
-Urban municipalities include the towns of Fairview, Falher, Fox Creek, McLennan, Spirit River, and Valleyview, and the villages of Berwyn, Donnelly, Girouxville, Hines Creek, and Rycroft.
+Urban municipalities include the towns of Fairview, Falher, Fox Creek, McLennan, Spirit River, and Valleyview.
+They also include the villages of Berwyn, Donnelly, Girouxville, Hines Creek, and Rycroft.